Go to Main

 Guides that are arbitrary paths, not just vertical and horizontal lines. planned No No No Yes No No

-Non-text Tool Features Laidout Scribus InDesign Quark Inkscape Xara Illustrator
+Non-text Objects Laidout Scribus InDesign Quark Inkscape Xara Illustrator

 Images Yes Yes Yes Yes Yes Yes Yes